kwur/new-kwur-site/_posts/2008-12-07-the-saturday-evening-post-up-12608.md

   </p>

   <p>
-    Sample: In regards to the CD (On Avery Island), all the songs run together and you can tell that there&#8217;s an ongoing theme.
+    Sample: In regards to the CD (On Avery Island), all the songs run together and you can tell that there’s an ongoing theme.
 Two or three of the songs sound rather similar in parts.
-I know it&#8217;s not a rock opera, but is there an overriding concept?
+I know it’s not a rock opera, but is there an overriding concept?
 Or is it entirely subconscious?
   </p>

   <p>
-    Scott: I&#8217;ve got a really good answer!
+    Scott: I’ve got a really good answer!
   </p>

   <p>
-    Jeff: You&#8217;re going to give some bullshitty&#8230; alright.
+    Jeff: You’re going to give some bullshitty… alright.
   </p>

   <p>
-    Scott: Okay, but don&#8217;t put this answer in unless he wants it.
+    Scott: Okay, but don’t put this answer in unless he wants it.
 He only knows two chords!
   </p>

   <p>
-    Jeff: It&#8217;s more like a story than a concept in the sense that a concept can be overly done.
-I&#8217;m not &#8220;conceptual&#8221; in the full sense of the word.
-It&#8217;s not supposed to be a book where the opening song is page one and it works up to the end.
-There is definitely a story, but at the same time, there&#8217;s not a very rigid structure.
+    Jeff: It’s more like a story than a concept in the sense that a concept can be overly done.
+I’m not “conceptual” in the full sense of the word.
+It’s not supposed to be a book where the opening song is page one and it works up to the end.
+There is definitely a story, but at the same time, there’s not a very rigid structure.
 Do you understand?
   </p>

   <p>
-    Sample: Well, although there&#8217;s a story, I have no idea what it&#8217;s about.
-Any explanation I&#8217;ve come up with is by virtue of just making something up to find something.
+    Sample: Well, although there’s a story, I have no idea what it’s about.
+Any explanation I’ve come up with is by virtue of just making something up to find something.
   </p>

   <p>
-    Jeff: I write lots of songs that relate to each other and some of them end up being released and others don&#8217;t so it&#8217;s an ongoing thing where the same story is continued in my songs&#8230; I just keep writing until it&#8217;s finished and they cut it up into different parts.
-Because people are going to relate to songs and relate them to their lives, it&#8217;s not just a one-sided, either you get it or you don&#8217;t, story.
+    Jeff: I write lots of songs that relate to each other and some of them end up being released and others don’t so it’s an ongoing thing where the same story is continued in my songs… I just keep writing until it’s finished and they cut it up into different parts.
+Because people are going to relate to songs and relate them to their lives, it’s not just a one-sided, either you get it or you don’t, story.
   </p>

   <p>
     Sample: Are the different styles on the album used to convey or correspond with different moods?
-Something will be lo-fi and folky, the opening track is more pop-oriented&#8230;
+Something will be lo-fi and folky, the opening track is more pop-oriented…
   </p>

   <p>
-    Scott: It&#8217;s because you forgot how you mixed and got that sound earlier&#8230;
+    Scott: It’s because you forgot how you mixed and got that sound earlier…
   </p>

   <p>
-    Jeff: Each song has it&#8217;s own mood&#8230; that&#8217;s why I was trying to record at home.
-I&#8217;m into home recording, not lo-fi.
-Home recording gives the freedom to deal with something for a long time, not so much &#8220;Let&#8217;s make the song sound shitty.&#8221;
+    Jeff: Each song has it’s own mood… that’s why I was trying to record at home.
+I’m into home recording, not lo-fi.
+Home recording gives the freedom to deal with something for a long time, not so much “Let’s make the song sound shitty.”
   </p>

   <p>